My name is Mike Frazier and I am a psychiatrist and marriage coach.

-I’ve been married almost 15 years to the wonderful woman in the picture and we have five children.
+I’ve been married since 2005 to the wonderful woman in the picture, Elizabeth, and we have five amazing children.

 I often felt like whatever I did, it wasn’t enough for her.